SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Experiments

 Beyond image quality, we compare inference speeds by calculating the total time required for each method to process the test set, normalized by the dataset size and number of predicted material types.
 All tests are conducted with a batch size of 1.
-For consistency in speed comparison, StableMaterial and IID, which typically average over 10 predictions per input, are modified to perform a single prediction.
+For consistency in speed comparison, IID, StableMaterial and StableMaterialMV, which typically average over 10 predictions per input, are modified to perform a single prediction.
 The “Time(s)” column in Tab.\ref{tab:1} reflects the time required by each method to generate a single material prediction on an NVIDIA A100 GPU with a batch size of 1.
 Traditional, non-diffusion-based methods like Derender3D and IIR generally show faster speeds.
 While StableMaterial attempts to predict multiple materials simultaneously by adding extra channels to \textit{conv\_in} and \textit{conv\_out}, its lack of structural design adjustments limits prediction quality and requires multi-step denoising, resulting in slower performance than traditional methods.
 In contrast, our approach achieves high-quality material decomposition with speeds comparable to traditional methods.

 \textbf{Qualitative Comparison of Image Space Decomposition.} Fig.\ref{fig:2} compares albedo prediction results across various cases, including artist-designed objects and real-world scans, showcasing the performance of our method against other approaches.
 SuperMat demonstrates superior ability in removing highlights and shadows, accurately capturing the intrinsic color, even on challenging metallic surfaces.
 In Fig.\ref{fig:1}, we present metallic and roughness predictions from our method alongside other baselines.
 SuperMat outperforms the others with well-defined boundaries between metallic and non-metallic regions and achieves consistency within material types while preserving high-frequency details.
 Moreover, our results closely align with physical realism, addressing a significant challenge that previous methods struggled to overcome.
-Results with a wider variety of inputs will be presented in the supplementary materials.
+Additionally, SuperMatMV demonstrates stronger consistency across different views in all material predictions, and is still able to generate reasonable decomposition results for inputs from challenging viewpoints with sparse relevant information.
+More results will be presented in the supplementary materials.